dtpisanty/abblender/README.md

 * Export rig positions as jointtarget
 * Works with both forward-kinematic and reverse-kinematic rigs (look at the corresponding example blend files)
 * Report current frame through TCP/IP messages for sync using native RAPID sockets (PC Interface must be enabled)
-* No tool support, current tool centre point is Axis 6.
+* RAPID tool name can be specified (default is tool0)

 ## Usage
 Install like any add-on using the Blender Add-On installer (Preferences -> Add-ons).
 This will create a new tab on the sidebar (the one with view and tools) while in Object Mode, ABBlender is not available in any other mode.